Florence Nightingale Award for Excellence in Healthcare Data Analytics

 The award recognises work carried out or completed between 3rd of December 2017 and 3rd of December 2019, either by teams or individuals.

 Any kind of health and care organisation that provides, commissions, supports or delivers health services free at the point of care in primary, secondary or tertiary care, or across boundaries such as health care and social care is eligible to enter.
+Those working in healthcare data analytics who work in conjunction with a health and care organisation free at the point of care are also eligible to enter.

-Nominations will need to demonstrate how the applied analysis has brought about positive change in the delivery or planning of care and substantial improvement in patient outcomes.
+Nominations need to demonstrate how the applied analysis has brought about positive change in the delivery or planning of care and substantial improvement in patient outcomes.
 Entrants should describe how they meet one or more of the following main criteria:

 - Evidence of an ability to structure and understand the problems faced by managers, clinicians or patients